 - Respond to the needs and abilities of the residents/patients, which may vary, and must be able to carry out activities with these differences in mind.

-- Provide one-to-one relationship with the patients/residents who decline to participate in group activities, or who are unable to attend group activities.
+- Provide one-to-one relationships with the patients/residents who decline to participate in group activities, or who are unable to attend group activities.

 - Fulfill important emotional needs, towards residents/patients, by providing support in times of crisis and help with problems in daily living.

 - Responsible for timely completion of resident’s/patient’s records to include attendance record and other activity notes as deemed appropriate.

 - Work closely with other departments in the Home nursing, Dietary, Rehab, and Volunteers, discharge planners, case managers, etc.

 - May supervise student interns and volunteers who are involved with activities.

 - Bachelor’s degree in an area related to the field (recreational therapy, psychology, health care, geriatrics, social work, or recreation administration) preferred